zak23/flexpress-wp/README.md

   - Solution: Added proper global variable access and autosave protection
 - **Gallery Grid Display**: Restored proper grid layout for gallery images in extras admin area (was displaying as vertical list)

+### Episode Release Date Sync (Fixed)

+- Prevented episode release dates from reverting when saving unrelated changes (e.g., tags).
+- Source of truth is the ACF `release_date`.
+WordPress `post_date` updates only when `release_date` is changed (or when initializing if empty).
+- One-time sync tool available under FlexPress Tools: use direction `acf_to_wp` to push ACF release dates to WordPress post dates if needed.

 ## 🚀 Quick Start

 ### Prerequisites